McSakis1999/InstaScrapper/README.md

 You can also use it to auto-send/spam comments in any post!

 Currently, theres a GUI thats a work in progress.
 For Developers its recommended to run the dev_main.py

+For English users 3 changes must be done in the function.py , follow the instructions!